leighpoulier/cinco-dados/README.md

 ![Score Committed, Player Sequenced](docs/score_commited_next_player.png)

 The score is allocated to the sixes category and the totals are updated.
-Notice that Alex's name is now highlighted, indicating it is his turn, as is also stated at the bottom.
+Notice that Alex's name is now highlighted, indicating that it's his turn, as is also stated at the bottom.
 The dados have disappeared again, ready to be rolled by Alex.

 The same sequence repeats for each player, where they roll, choose which dados to keep, and finally choose a spot on the score card to allocate their roll.
 There are 13 spaces on the score card, so each player gets 13 rolls.
 You MUST allocate a roll somewhere on the score card in each turn, so occasionally difficult decisions must be made.